UKCloud/documentation/articles/managed-services/man-monitoring-how-use-customer-polling.md

 ---
-title: How to use a customer's own polling (monitoring) tooling with Managed Monitoring as a Service
+title: How to use my own polling (monitoring) tooling with Managed Monitoring as a Service
-description: Describes how connect a customer's own polling (monitoring) tooling in to UKCloud's Managed Monitoring as a Service
+description: Describes how you can connect your own polling (monitoring) tooling to UKCloud's Managed Monitoring as a Service
 services: managed-services
 author: sdixon
 reviewer: shighmoor